-Apart from SoftMaker dictionaries, the Windows/Linux version additionally supports the use of Hunspell dictionaries.
+Apart from SoftMaker's own dictionaries, the Windows and Linux version also supports the use of Hunspell dictionaries.
 These dictionaries are available as free downloads.
 Most of them were created by private users or non-profit organizations.

 Hunspell dictionaries are available for very many languages.
 In case you don't find a SoftMaker dictionary for a certain language, it might be worth checking if a Hunspell dictionary is available for that language.